MostafaMhmod/whisper-Chatting-App/README.md

     geth --syncmode "light" --shh --rpc --rinkeby --rpccorsdomain "http://localhost:8080"

-Then make sure to create an account an to send some ether to it by using any supported online wallet like metamask,MEW, etc. you can get some Ether using the Rinkeby testnet [From here](https://faucet.rinkeby.io/)
+Then make sure to create an Address from the geth client and to send some ether to it by using any supported online wallet like metamask,MEW, etc.

+You can get some Ether using the Rinkeby testnet [From here.](https://faucet.rinkeby.io/)

 Then, clone this repository and download the dependencies: